Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : linear bound on clusters of multiple eigenvalues

 \begin{proposition} Let $B_h$ be a nearly spherical centered set such that $\Vert h\Vert_{L^1(\partial B)}\ll k^{-1-\frac{4}{n}}g_n(k)$ and suppose that $|\delta|\ll k^{-\left(2+\frac{8}{n}\right)}g_n(k)$.
 Then we have

 with equality if and only if $B_h=B$. \end{proposition}

-As in the case of Proposition \ref{prop_minloc} this is achieved by performing a second order Taylor expansion of the functional $T^{-1}+\sum_{i=k}^l\lambda_i$, the main difference being that the eigenvalues $\lambda_k(B)=\ldots=\lambda_l(B)$ are multiple, so that each individual eigenvalue is not differentiable at $\zeta=0$.
-The key idea is that on the other hand, the sum $\sum_{i=k}^l\lambda_i((\text{Id}+\zeta)(B))$ is smooth in $\zeta$ (and even analytic, see \cite[Theorem 2.6]{LamLan06}), and has a critical point at the ball.
+The strategy is the same as in Subsection \ref{subsec_NS}, with some differences due to the fact that we are considering multiple eigenvalues.
+We will make use of Lemma \ref{lem:Kato} which still applies to multiple eigenvalues, and as in the case of Proposition \ref{prop_minloc} {\BBB we perform} a second order Taylor expansion of the functional $T^{-1}+\sum_{i=k}^l\lambda_i$: the main difference {\BBB is that even though} the eigenvalues $\lambda_k(B)=\ldots=\lambda_l(B)$ are multiple {\BBB(in which case each individual eigenvalue is not shape differentiable), the sum $\sum_{i=k}^l\lambda_i((\text{Id}+\zeta)(B))$ is still} smooth in $\zeta$ (and even analytic, see \cite[Theorem 2.6]{LamLan06}), and has a critical point at the ball.

 \begin{proposition} Let $B_h$ be a nearly spherical set such that $\Vert h\Vert_{L^1(\partial B)}\ll k^{-1-\frac{4}{n}}g_n(k)$.
 Then it holds

 \end{proposition}

 \begin{proof} We proceed as in the proof of Proposition \ref{prop_controllambda_k}: letting $(\mu_i(t),u_i(t))$ be given by Lemma \ref{lem:Kato}, since $\Vert h\Vert_{L^1(\partial B)}\ll k^{-1-\frac{4}{n}}g_n(k)$ we have by the same argument that $|\mu_i(t)-\mu_j(t)|\geq \frac{1}{2}g_n(k)$ for any $|t|\leq 1$ and $i,j$ such that $i\in\{k,\hdots, l\}$, $j\notin\{k,\hdots, l\}$.
 As a consequence, $u_k(t),\hdots,u_l(t)$ is an orthonormal basis of eigenfunctions of the sum of eigenspaces corresponding to $(\lambda_i(B_{th}))_{i=k,\hdots,l}$, and $(\mu_i(t))_{i=k,\hdots,l}$ is a permutation of $(\lambda_i(B_{th}))_{i=k,\hdots,l}$.